divipp/pandoc-haskell/pandocHaskell.md

 The actual solution does the same thing with a bit more work. <link>

-To specialize the too polymorph `setMeta` some wrappers are defined with restricted types:
+To specialize the too polymorphic `setMeta` some wrappers are defined with restricted types:

     setTitle :: Inlines -> Pandoc -> Pandoc